reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     Your balance is 1000 ALGO.
     Do you want to purchase wisdom for 5 ALGO? y
-    Your new wisdom is "Build health community."
+    Your new wisdom is "Build healthy communities."
     Your balance is 994.997 ALGO.
     ```